croct-tech/plug-js/docs/quick-start.md

 > ⚠️ **Important**
 > Never use guessable attributes as an identifier, such as email, phone, or incremental IDs.
 Instead,
-> we strongly recommend using a cryptographically-secure UUID v4 generator.
+> we strongly recommend using a cryptographically-secure UUIDs.

 ## Next steps